 29. Paint Faces

 Most kids love getting their faces painted, so worth having some good face-paint in the house, at all times.
-Also good practice for when your hosting your kids’s birthday parties at home.
+Also good practice for when you are hosting your child’s birthday parties at home.

 30. Get Crafty